-PISA indicators, the food security indicator, the affordable housing indicator, and the Harmonized test score data are not available as far back as 1995.
+&lt;sup>24 The APFs for HRMI's 2025 Update ESR metrics were constructed in 2025 and keyed to the new Purchasing Power Parity (PPP) \$ measured in 2021 prices.
+For several of the indicators, specifically, the PISA indicators, the food security indicator, the affordable housing indicator, and the Harmonized test score, data are not available as far back as 1990.
 In those cases, we use all available data when constructing the APFs.

-The book, Fukuda-Parr, Lawson-Remer, and Randolph (2015) and two papers, Fukuda-Parr, Lawson-Remer, and Randolph (2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) further detail the basic methodology, although the 2024 version of the International SERF Index, the version upon which HRMI's 2024 Update of its ESR metrics are based, incorporates some additional refinements as indicated in this technical note.
+&lt;sup>25 The book, Fukuda-Parr, Lawson-Remer, and Randolph (2015) and two papers, Fukuda-Parr, Lawson-Remer, and Randolph (2009), and Randolph, Fukuda-Parr and Lawson-Remer (2010) further detail the basic methodology, although the 2025 version of the International SERF Index, the version upon which HRMI's 2025 Update of its ESR metrics are based, incorporates some additional refinements as indicated in this technical note.